rwqfsfasxc100/HevLib/README.md

 * spoiler = whether the achievement is considered a spoilered achievement on steam.
   * manually inputted data, so may be missing data in the days following an update that adds achievements

+# Depreciated Functions
+These are functions that exist on older versions, and are kept for the sake of documentation

+## __get_current_achievements() -> Dictionary (Until V.1.2.1)
+* Fetches and returns data from the achievement file
+* Returns a dictionary with four keys:
+* allAchievements is an array of names of all achievements currently in-game
+* unlockedAchievements is an array of names of all achievements currently unlocked in the achievements file
+* lockedAchievements is the inverse, listing the names of all locked achievements
+* stats are the names of all the current stats tracked, all with the stat: prefix